What Not to Say To Insurance Adjuster

 Five Things Not to Say When Dealing with an Insurance Adjuster

 Whether your adjuster came straight out to the accident scene or you are on a phone conference days later, you need to be on guard when giving information.
-It’s best to let an Orlando personal injury attorney like me take care of dealing with the insurance adjusters, but if you are going through the process you should beware these five scenarios.
+It’s best to let an Orlando insurance claim attorney like me take care of dealing with the insurance adjusters, but if you are going through the process you should beware these five scenarios.
+For more information on how to deal with an insurance adjuster speak with the experienced Orlando car accident attorneys at the Michael T. Gibson.

 Don’t admit you were at fault.
 Admitting fault in an insurance claim is basically telling the insurance company that your injuries can be attributed to your own negligence.
 The adjuster may be able to use this admission as a reason to deny your claim.